truenas/documentation/content/References/L2ARC.md

 ## How Does L2ARC Work?

 When a system gets read requests, ZFS uses ARC (RAM) to serve those requests.
-When the ARC is full and there are L2ARC drives allocated to a ZFS pool, ZFS uses the L2ARC to serve the read requests that "overflowed" from the ARC.
+When the ARC is full and there are L2ARC drives allocated to a ZFS pool, ZFS uses the L2ARC to serve the read requests that overflowed from the ARC.
 This reduces the use of slower hard drives and therefore increases system performance.

 ### Implementation in TrueNAS